luisriego/cmicro-3fa/README.md

 - `make ssh` to SSH into the application container

 ## Create and Run the application
-- [Optional] Replace all the occurrences of symfony-app in the whole project with some name more meaningful for your project
+- [Optional] Replace all the occurrences of cmicro-3fa in the whole project with some name more meaningful for your project
 - `make start` to build and start the containers (you can use your IDE find and replace option to do so)
 - SSH into the container with `make ssh`
 - Create a Symfony project using the CLI (e.g. `symfony new --no-git --dir project`).
 See `symfony`command info for more options